CHAPTER TEN (Draft)

 Several generations of Americans have looked to an ever-growing bureaucracy as the guarantor of our basic needs.
 It has not always been this way.
 For the first time in human history centralized government has come to be accepted as the sole defender of economic security and social stability.

-It would seem reasonable to think a powerful central government would be effective at securing the order and safety formerly provided by smaller communities.
+It would seem reasonable to think a powerful central government would be effective at securing the order and safety formerly provided by local and regional communities.
 Yet, dependence on even the most benevolent of governments raises concerns.
 No centralized government has proved resistant to the seduction of power for very long.
 Furthermore, it has become increasingly apparent that a dynamic and productive order cannot, in the words of sociologist Robert Nisbet, “be maintained in a monolithic society.
 Pluralism and a diversity of experience are the essence of true freedom….
 No large-scale association can really meet the psychic demand of individuals because, by its very nature, it is too large, too complex, too bureaucratized, and altogether too aloof from the residual meanings which human beings live by.”[i]

 “The only proper alternative to large-scale, mechanical political society,” Nisbet writes, “are communities small in scale but solid in structure.
 They and they alone can be the beginning of social reconstruction because they respond at the grass roots, to fundamental human desires: living together, working together, experiencing together, being together.
 Such communities can grow naturally and organically from the most elementary aspirations, they remain continuously flexible, and, by their very nature, they do not insist upon imposing and rigid organizations.”[ii]